 The sense of belonging to their peer group transcends into larger society as they move from being beggars and sometimes thieves to entrepreneurs and leaders, respected and valued by their community.

 How will my money be used?

-ZOE is conscious to put money where it does the most good for the children in the program.
-The cost of $8,000 represents a true cost of the program for ZOE.
+Zoe Empowers is conscious to put money where it does the most good for the children in the program.
+The cost of $8,500 represents a true cost of the program.
 This cost is averaged out between country programs taking into account local differences in prices and exchange rates.
 Zoe Empowers is careful to control overhead, but does invest in overhead expenses such as audits and reports which ensure money given is being used effectively and efficiently.
-Please see our 990 to have a look at the effectiveness with which Zoe Empowers stewards your funds on behalf of the children.
+Please see our 990 to have a look at the effectiveness with which we steward your funds on behalf of the children.